bpype/blender-studio-pipeline/scripts/project-tools/README.md

 If you navigate to the `/tmp/my_project` folder you will see that there are three folders.
 - `local` This is where the local copy of Blender and the add-ons will be installed.
 - `shared` This is the folder that should be shared over the network.
 (By using Syncthing, NFS shares, Samba, Dropbox, etc)
-- `svn` This the versioned controlled folder where the `.blend` production files will live.
+- `project_files` This the folder where the `.blend` production files, images, and videos will live.
+- `tools` This is were all helper scripts to manage and run the project lives.

-Inside of the `svn` folder, there is a `tools` folder that contains all scripts listed here.
+The `tools` folder will contain all scripts listed here.
 From this point on, all scripts are to be run from within the `tools` folder

 ## consistency_check.py